-After seven years of a bull market, stock investors who’ve started investing in the stock market think with the same cavalier attitude today.
+After a long bull market, stock investors who’ve started investing in the stock market think with the same cavalier attitude today.
 Why invest in a CD at 2.5% when you can find stocks that yield 1.8% with upside potential!
 The answer is simple.
 I’d much rather make a guaranteed 2.5% than lose money in a bear market cycle.
 Stocks corrected by 10% in 1Q2018 alone and remain volatile into the second half.

 The main takeaway everybody needs to understand about CD interest rates (returns) is that everything is correlated.
 A 2.5% yielding 5-year CD does not exist in a vacuum.
 A CD is yielding 2.5% because inflation is low, the demand for less risky or risk-free assets is high, stock markets may be on shaky ground, and central banks are accommodative.
 Financial risk and reward are always entwined.